CroFrank/Item-list/README.md

 Demo version

 I used:
-Express.js ass a framework for Node.js
+Express.js ass a framework for Node.js,
-Mongoose for modeling data
+Mongoose for modeling data,
 EJS for templating

 No styles added yet.